NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __make__: Boolean flag to specify whether the `make` step should be performed.
 The default is True.

+- __package__: Path to the local source package relative to the local build context.
+One of this parameter or the `repository` or `url` parameters must be specified.

 - __postinstall__: List of shell commands to run after running 'make install'.
 The working directory is the install prefix.
 The default is an empty list.